johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 constructed from the name of the served zone and the identity of the DNS Provider.

-For each zone that is managed, the MSA must ensure that the data needed for synchronization with other MSAs is published:
+For each zone that is managed, the Agent must ensure that the data needed for synchronization with other Agents is published:

-  * The DNSKEY RRset for the zone consisting of the DNSKEYS that the local signer for this DNS Provider uses to sign the zone.
+  * The DNSKEY RRset for the zone consisting of the DNSKEYs that the local Signer for this DNS Provider uses to sign the zone.
-  * The CDS RRset for the zone, representing the KSK that the local signer uses to sign the zone (when needed).
+  * The CDS RRset for the zone, representing the KSK that the local Signer uses to sign the zone (when needed).
   * The NS RRs for the zone, consisting of the NS records of the authoritative nameservers that this DNS Provider is responsible for.
-  * All of the above MUST be published in a DNSSEC-signed zone under the domain name that is the concatenation of the zone name and the identity of the MSA.
-Example for the zone "zone.example" and the MSA "msa.provider":
+  * All of the above MUST be published in a DNSSEC-signed zone under the domain name that is the concatenation of the zone name and the identity of the Agent.
+Example for the zone "zone.example" and the Agent "agent.provider":

-zone.example.msa.provider.
+zone.example.agent.provider.
 IN DNSKEY ...
-zone.example.msa.provider.
+zone.example.agent.provider.
 IN RRSIG DNSKEY ...
-zone.example.msa.provider.
+zone.example.agent.provider.
 IN NS ...
-zone.example.msa.provider.
+zone.example.agent.provider.
 IN RRSIG NS ...

 # Migration from Single-Signer to Multi-Signer

-The migration from a single-signer to a multi-signer architecture is done by adding the HSYNC RRset to the zone.
-However, this may be done in several steps.
+The migration from a single-signer to a multi-signer architecture is done by changing from only having a single designated signer in the HSYNC RRset to having multiple designated signers (i.e. the SIGN field changed from "NOSIGN" to "SIGN").
+This may be done in several steps.

 ## Adding a single HSYNC record to an already signed zone